Code-Institute-Submissions/MS1-Portfolio-4/README.md

 7. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

-8. Contact form won't allow you to send a message if all the fields are properly filled.
+8. Contact form won't allow you to send a message if all the fields are not properly filled.

 ### Further Testing